 Instead of running a CPU-intensive job in the background on their own workstation, a user submits their job to Condor.
 Condor finds an available machine on the network and begins running the job on that machine.
 When Condor detects that a machine running a Condor job is no longer available (perhaps because the owner of the machine came back from lunch and started typing on the keyboard), Condor checkpoints the job and migrates it over the network to a different machine which would otherwise be idle.
 Condor restarts the job on the new machine to continue from precisely where it left off.
 If no machine on the network is currently available, then the job is stored in a queue on disk until a machine becomes available.

-The UTCS Condor pool consists of two clusters of dedicated Linux x86 servers, various Linux x86 desktop machines, and Sun Solaris workstations.
-Most of the staff-supported machines in the department run some subset of the Condor daemons so that they can at least submit jobs and query the status of the pool.
+As previously mentioned, the UTCS Condor pool consists of dedicated Linux x86 servers and various Linux x86 desktop machines Most of the staff-supported machines in the department run some subset of the Condor daemons so that they can at least submit jobs and query the status of the pool.
 Many of them also run the job execution daemons so that they contribute to the overall computing capacity when they are not being used by their owners.

 For more information on using Condor, see the Condor User's Manual section of the Condor Manual.